 How much does it cost?

 Creating core notebook pages (universes, characters, locations, and items) is free and doesn't require any payment information to start creating your novel's world immediately upon signup.
 Free users, however, are restricted to five universes to get started with.

-We believe this trifecta of people, places, and things covers most worlds, but serious worldbuilders often opt to pay for a Premium membership, which unlocks 20 additional ways to worldbuild — namely buildings, conditions, countries, creatures, deities, floras, governments, groups, jobs, landmarks, languages, magics, planets, races, religions, scenes, technologies, towns, traditions, and vehicles.
+We believe this trifecta of people, places, and things covers most worlds, but serious worldbuilders often opt to pay for a Premium membership, which unlocks 22 additional ways to worldbuild — namely buildings, conditions, countries, creatures, deities, floras, governments, groups, jobs, landmarks, languages, magics, planets, races, religions, scenes, technologies, towns, traditions, vehicles, sports, and foods.